automatically generated captions

 00:29:50 but what I just said how the reactions talk to one another we know how it happens in life now

-00:29:55 but we don't have any idea how it could have happened to the life there and so it's a wonderful problem.
+00:29:55 but we don't have any idea how it could have happened to the life then and so it's a wonderful problem.

-00:30:00 George we're talking about origin of life credit just want to make a little detour what you feel about life in the
+00:30:00 George we're talking about origin of life.
+I just want to make a little detour what you feel about life in the

 00:30:18 happens if it happens by accident it's so improbable that I have no way to get my arms around it but of course.